zubxxr/SOFE3980U-Lab2/README.md

     ``` cmd
     cd BinaryCalculatorWebapp
     ```
-## Adding the Spring Boot framework
+## Adding the Spring Boot Framework
 The project will be updated to use the [Spring-Boot](https://spring.io/projects/spring-boot) framework instead of the default framework.
 Thus, both **index.jsp** and **web.xml** will not be functional anymore.
 In this section, the web application will be set up.
 In the next section, we will go through the code to understand how the web application works.
 * Create the following folder and subfolder **java** and **java/com.ontariotechu.sofe3980U** within **src/main/** folder.
 * Copy the two files named **HelloController.java** and **Application.java** from the GitHub repository to the path **src/main/java/com.ontariotechu.sofe3980U** in your project.